HomeCool Links

 Eric S. Raymond

 Eric Raymond is the number one Open-Source Guru.
-On his homepage one can find the seminal The Cathedral and the Bazaar series (which I think any software engineer should read), and other truly enlightening articles.
+On his homepage one can find the seminal The Cathedral and the Bazaar series (which I think every software engineer should read), and other truly enlightening articles.

 Joel on Software